 These CTAs can then be displayed to different users on your website, landing pages, and emails, depending on your segmentation preferences.

-HEM occasionally uses dynamic CTAs to display offers specific to certain types of schools:
+HEM often uses dynamic CTAs in blog content to display offers specific to the various needs of schools:

 Making your CTAs smart can boost your click-through-rates substantially, while also ensuring that the right prospects receive the right offers at the right time.
-It also eliminates the problem of a prospects who has already competed a specific action being urged to do so again.
+It also eliminates the problem of a prospect who has already completed a specific action being urged to do so again.

 Just as dynamic CTAs can be used to better align your conversion opportunities to individual users, the same can be done with forms.
 Dynamic forms can add or remove fields depending on the user.